-- · Evaluating the circumstances
+- evaluating the circumstances

-- · Initiating officer's responsibilities
+- initiating officer's responsibilities

-- Secondary unit's responsibilities
+- secondary unit's responsibilities

-- · Dispatcher's responsibilities
+- dispatcher's responsibilities

-- Supervisor's responsibilities
+- supervisor's responsibilities

-- Forcible stopping
+- forcible stopping

-- When to terminate pursuit
+- when to terminate pursuit

-- · Inter and intrajurisdictional pursuits
+- inter- and intrajurisdictional pursuits

 Commentary: The agency must balance the necessity for pursuit or apprehension against the probability and severity of damage or injury that may result.
 When air units are available, they should be used to direct the movement of the initial pursuing units and any other ground units that may be involved.
+(M M M M M M)

-41.2.9 A written directive establishes procedures for responding to routine, urgent, or emergency calls.
+41.2.9 A written directive establishes procedures for responding to routine, urgent, and emergency calls.

 Commentary: The agency should classify radio calls as routine, urgent, or emergency.
 These classifications should permit designation of the seriousness of the call, when the emergency lights and siren should be used, and when the traffic laws should be observed.
-The directive should address high speed driving necessary to respond to urgent and emergency calls.
-In these instances, speeds should be limited unless a life-threatening situation exists and traffic conditions permit a higher speed.(M M M M M M)
+The directive should address high-speed driving necessary to respond to urgent and emergency calls.
+In these instances, speeds should be limited unless a life-threatening situation exists and traffic conditions permit a higher speed.
+(M M M M M M)

 41.2.10 Vehicles used in routine or general patrol service must be conspicuously marked.

 Commentary: Conspicuously marked patrol cars are readily identified as law enforcement agency vehicles from every view and from a long distance, even at night.
 Conspicuous marking increases safety, serves as a warning to potential violators, and provides citizens with a feeling of security.
-Markings should include: (1) exterior-mounted emergency lights (such as those mounted on rooftop light bars); (2) the agency's name; (3) the emergency telephone number; and (4) reflective materials placed on the sides and rear of the vehicle, such as reflective striping, lettering, or decals.

-Vehicles used primarily by investigators in plain clothes for covert purposes or for traffic law enforcement do not have to meet this standard.

-- 41.2.11 Each vehicle used in routine or general patrol service must be equipped with at least the following equipment in operational order:

-- red and/or blue and/or white roof lights;
+Markings should include (1) exteriormounted emergency lights (such as those mounted on rooftop light bars), (2) the agency's name, (3) the emergency telephone number, and (4) reflective materials placed on the sides and rear of the vehicle, such as reflective striping, lettering, or decals.
+Vehicles used primarily by investigators in plain clothes for covert purposes or for traffic law enforcement do not have to meet this standard. ($\mathbf{O} \ \mathbf{O} \ \mathbf{O} \ \mathbf{O} \ \mathbf{O} \ \mathbf{O}$) 41.2.11 Each vehicle used in routine or general patrol service must be equipped with at least the following equipment in operational order: - red and/or blue and/or white emergency lights - 🔹 a siren - a mobile radio transceiver.

-- a siren; and

-- a mobile radio transceiver.

 Commentary: As an emergency vehicle, a patrol car should be equipped with these accessories to increase its effectiveness.
 It is also recommended that patrol cars be equipped with a public address speaker, exterior spotlights, and alley lights.
 Patrol vehicles used for covert purposes do not have to meet this standard.
-(O O O O O)

-41.2.12 A written directive specifies the equipment to be included in every patrol car.
+(O O O O O O) 41.2.12 A written directive specifies the equipment to be included in every patrol car.